 - 1 ½ cups confectioner's sugar

-- 1-2 Tablespoons unflavored non-dairy milk or regular dairy milk
+- 1-2 Tablespoons non-dairy or regular dairy milk

 Instructions

-- Combine all ingredients for the rolls (all-purpose flour through kosher salt) in the bowl of a stand mixer and mix on low to combine.
-Increase speed to medium for 2 minutes until a smooth dough ball forms.
-The dough will be slightly sticky.
-If needed, add more flour or non-dairy milk (1 Tablespoon at a time) to reach your desired consistency.
+- Transfer the dough to a smooth work surface and knead until the dough is smooth and soft, about 3-4 minutes.
+The dough should not be sticky.
+If needed, add more flour or milk (1 Tablespoon at a time) to reach your desired consistency.
 Transfer the dough to a large, greased bowl.
-Cover with plastic wrap and let rise for 60-90 minutes, or until doubled in size.
+Cover with plastic wrap and let rise for 1 ½-2 hours, or until doubled in size.

-- From the short end of the rectangle, tightly roll the dough into a log.
-Press the end seam into the dough to seal shut.
-Using a sharp knife or dental floss, cut the dough into 8-12 rolls**.
-If using floss, wrap the string around the log, then pull tight to pinch and cut the dough.
+- From the long end of the rectangle, roll the dough into a log, pressing the seam along the edge of the dough to close.
+Use unflavored dental floss or a sharp knife to cut the log into 12 approximately equal-sized pieces.
+If using dental floss, wrap the floss around the log, then cross the ends over each other and pull, pinching to cut.

-- Transfer the rolls to a greased 8x11-inch pan, face up.
-There should be some room for the rolls to expand within the dish.
-Cover with plastic wrap and let rise 30-45 minutes until they have expanded to fill the dish.
+- Transfer the cut rolls to a greased 9x13-inch baking pan, face up.
+There should be room for the rolls to expand in the pan.
+Cover with plastic wrap and let rise for 30-45 minutes until the rolls have expanded to touch each other.

 Courtney Kilfoyle says